moves-rwth/storm/documentation/installation/installation.md

 ### Configuration step

-Switch to the directory `STORM_DIR` and create a build folder that will hold all files related to the build (in other words, building is done out-of source, in-source builds are discouraged and are likely to break).
+Switch to the directory `STORM_DIR` and create a build folder that will hold all files related to the build (in other words, building is done out-of source, in-source builds are strongly discouraged and are likely to break).
 Finally change to the `build` directory.

 ```shell
 cd STORM_DIR